bensutherland/mate-pair_QC/README.md

 ### Disclaimer
 This pipeline is made available **with no waranty of usefulness of any kind**.
-It has been put together to improve the quality control of mate-pair library insert sizes, and to improve the use of mate-pairs for scaffolding.
-It uses valuable tools that have been developed by other groups (see Requires below)
+It has been put together for quality control of mate-pair library conformation and insert sizes for use in scaffolding assemblies.
+This pipeline uses valuable tools developed by other groups (see 'Requires' below)

 # mate_pair-QC
 Quality trim mate pairs, bin by conformation MP/PE/Unkn, align to reference then estimate insert size